The Star Named EOS Review

 The Star Named EOS, Review, PS5, Gameplay, Screenshots, Female Protagonist, Puzzle

-At times looking at your surroundings from a fixed perspective and others being able to move around an established area, the game, in its brief runtime, keeps things intriguing all of the time, with you carefully having to scour every inch of the beautifully rendered painting around you for a clue as to what to do next or where to move something in your way.
+At times, looking at your surroundings from a fixed perspective and others being able to move around an established area, the game, in its brief runtime, keeps things intriguing all the time.
+You carefully have to scour every inch of the beautifully rendered painting around you for a clue as to what to do next or where to move something in your way.

 Before each chapter, there is a heartwarming narration by Dei's mother that encourages him when it all seems aimless.
 To gently lull a child to sleep with wondrous ideas of a fantastic tale from the moon and the stars while gently explaining to them the dangers of the world is a fragile subject to tackle, but The Star Named EOS successfully manages to do so.